awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux.md

 # Installing the NICE DCV Server on Linux<a name="setting-up-installing-linux"></a>

-This section explains how into install NICE DCV on a Linux server\.
+This section explains how into install the NICE DCV server on Linux\.

 **Topics**
 + [Prerequisites](setting-up-installing-linux-prereq.md)